 CSD budget process reveals impact of both pandemic and state funding cutsFILE PHOTO USED FOR ILLUSTRATION PURPOSES: The City Schools of Decatur Board of Education.
-Top row, left to right: Superintendent David Dude and School Board Chair Lewis Jones.
+Top row, left to right: former Superintendent David Dude and School Board Chair Lewis Jones.
 Bottom row, left to right: School board members James Herndon, Tasha White (Vice Chair), Heather Tell and Jana Johnson-Davis.
 Image obtained via City Schools of Decatur

 By Sara Amis, contributor

 Decatur, GA — City Schools of Decatur has significantly changed its approach to budget planning in recent years, seeking to make the process more transparent and to finish it earlier in the year.
 Some assumptions have also been reconsidered.

 In a YouTube video released February 15, Superintendent Dr. David Dude stated that previously, the district typically kept fund balances high, planned extremely conservatively, and kept millage rates fixed while letting the fund balances fluctuate.
 In the past two years however, the district has been trying to keep fund balances at around 10 percent of expenditures, plan a little less conservatively, and allow the millage rate to be the changing variable within reason.

 In the past the district has also tended to plan one year at a time.
 In the new approach, said Dude, the district is looking and planning ahead as much as possible, with the caveat that even during a single year’s planning process the budget may change as new information becomes available.
 Additionally, according to Dude, the CSD Board wanted to take an approach where they were looking at the district’s needs and considering how much it would cost to meet them, rather than looking at the district’s tax revenue amount as the starting point for decisions.